TempeHS/TempeHS_Ardunio_Boilerplate/Arduino_Differential_Drive_Robot/README.md

 # Arduino Differential Drive Robot Boilerplate
-Design and build an autonomous OOP-controlled differential drive robot prototype for an industrial storage warehouse.
-Your robot's core function is to follow a black line, identify and avoid objects, and provide a basic UI that informs observers of its current state.
-The test track and will be provided for you.
+Design and build an autonomous OOP-controlled differential drive mechatronic prototype for transportation in an industrial storage warehouse.
+Your systems's core function is to follow a black line, identify and avoid objects.
+Your system should also provide a basic UI that informs observers of its current state.
+The test track and will be provided to you.

 ## Core Components
 1. 2x [Continuous Servo Motors](https://github.com/TempeHS/TempeHS_Ardunio_Boilerplate/tree/main/TempeHS_Sensor_Catalogue/Examples/ContinuosServo)